The Philosophy of Freedom: Knowledge of Freedom

-We can become conscious of our thought processes in a way that we cannot be of our feelings, will or sense perceptions.
+We can become conscious of our thought processes in a way that we cannot be of our feelings, will, or sense perceptions.
 We know that what we experience in thinking is exactly what it seems, so that appearance and reality become one.
 By contrast, our feelings' meaning is not directly apparent, while we only perceive the meaning of a percept after some form of conceptual framework has been brought to bear (for example, we give the right spatial meaning to the visually converging lines of railroad tracks through our understanding of perspective).
-Mathematics is an example of thinking in which thought itself forms the perceptions; no sense-perceptions are needed to form a basis for mathematical principles.
-In this sense mathematics could be said to be one discipline that studies the inner aspect of reality.
+Mathematics is an example of thinking in which thought itself forms the perceptions; no sense perceptions are needed to form a basis for mathematical principles.
+In this sense, mathematics could be said to be one discipline that studies the inner aspect of reality.

 Steiner proposes that the apparent dualism of experience can be overcome by discovering the inner and initially hidden unity of perception and thinking.
 By observing a thinking process sufficiently intensively, perceiving and thinking can begin to unify.
 This is knowledge.
 By the same token, a clear-eyed study of what is revealed in observation can lead to appropriate concepts - thinking.

 Steiner argues that thinking is more pervasive in our ordinary perceiving than we often recognize.
-If, for example, we had not as infants learned, unconsciously, to think with our eyes and limbs, then our eyes, even if functioning perfectly in a physical sense, would see only something like what the philosopher William James referred to as a "blooming buzzing confusion,” or what Steiner referred to as a highly chaotic stage of the “given.”
+If, for example, we had not as infants learned, unconsciously, to think with our eyes and limbs, then our eyes, even if functioning perfectly in a physical sense, would see only something like what the philosopher William James referred to as a "blooming buzzing confusion," or what Steiner referred to as a highly chaotic stage of the "given."
 We would not perceive spatial or temporal structure or recognize distinct qualities.
-If that conclusion seems surprising, that is because the thinking-in-perceiving learned in childhood becomes habitual and automatic long before we attain fully consciousness, so we rarely become aware of the key role cognition plays in even the simplest perceptions.
+If that conclusion seems surprising, that is because the thinking-in-perceiving learned in childhood becomes habitual and automatic long before we attain full consciousness, so we rarely become aware of the key role cognition plays in even the simplest perceptions.
 Similarly, we are unconscious of the ways we perceive our thinking.

-'Our next task must be to define the concept of "mental picture" more closely', Steiner writes at the end of the Chapter 6.
-With this concept we arrive at the relation of knowledge to the individual, and to life, and feeling.
-After an interesting refutation of the subjectivity of percepts, Steiner describes a mental picture as an intuition or thought related to an individual percept.
+'Our next task must be to define the concept of "mental picture" more closely,' Steiner writes at the end of Chapter 6.
+With this concept, we arrive at the relation of knowledge to the individual, and life, and feeling.
+After a refutation of the subjectivity of percepts, Steiner describes a mental picture as an intuition or thought related to an individual percept.
 And so the mental picture is defined as an individualized concept.